Spiranthes porrifolia Lindl. 1840

 Flower Size .4" [1 cm]

-Found in the western Pacific coast of America and Canada as a terrestrial at elevations around 1000 to 2000 meters in seepage slopes, along streams and in boggy ravines in mountains as a small to medium sized, cold growing terrestrial with 3 to 4, basal and on the lower portion of the stem, elliptic-lanceolate, grading to bracts above leaves that can be or not present at blooming which occurs in the spring and summer on an erect, to 20" [50 cm] long, many flowered inflorescence that is held way above the onion like leaves and has the fragrant flowers in a dense tight spiral.
+Found in California, Idaho, Nevada, Oregon and Washington as a terrestrial at elevations around 1000 to 2000 meters in seepage slopes, along streams and in boggy ravines in mountains as a small to medium sized, cold growing terrestrial with 3 to 4, basal and on the lower portion of the stem, elliptic-lanceolate, onion like, grading to bracts above leaves that can be or not present at blooming which occurs in the spring and summer on an erect, peduncle to 20" [50 cm] long, rachis to 4.8" [12 cm] long, many flowered inflorescence with lanceolate, longer than the ovary floral bracts and carrying fragrant flowers in a dense tight spiral.

 Synonyms Gyrostachys porrifolia (Lindl.)
 Kuntze 1891; Ibidium porrifolium (Lindl.)
 Rydb.
 1905; Orchiastrum porrifolium (Lindl.)
 Greene 1894; Spiranthes romanzoffiana var. porrifolia (Lindl.)
 Ames & Correll 1943